Europe

 Affordable Bites in London

-• Mercato Metropolitano- Excellent food court.
+• Mercato Metropolitano (Elephant and Castle): Excellent food court.
 Amazing selection for both food and drinks.
 Worth the journey.
 Close to Borough Market but far enough away from the crowds.
 Check out the Syrian joint!

-• Wagamama-Yes, I am recommending a chain restaurant but I LOVE their noodles.
-Yake Udon, always!
+• Wagamama: Yes, I am recommending a chain restaurant but I LOVE their noodles.
+Yaki Udon, always!
 Tasty, affordable and quick.

 • The Shakespeare Pub, Westminster: Good place for a pint but not so great for food.